The newborn screening results showed that my baby has one CF gene mutation, but the sweat test was normal. What does this mean for my baby?

-If your baby’s newborn screening (NBS) results showed that he or she has one CF gene mutation and the sweat test was negative (normal), your baby does not have CF. A person must have two CF gene mutations to have CF.
+If your baby’s newborn screening (NBS) results found one CF gene mutation and the sweat test was negative (normal), your baby does NOT have CF. These test results meant that your baby is a CF carrier.
+A CF carrier is healthy and does not have the disease.

-These test results, however, do mean that your baby is a CF carrier.
-It will be important for your child to know that he or she could pass the CF gene mutation to his or her children.
-When your child is older, you can discuss the CF carrier status.
-His or her partner might think about getting CF carrier testing if and when they plan to have children.
+When your child is older, you can explain what it means to be a CF carrier.
+It will be more important for your child to know that he or she could pass the CF gene mutation to his or her future children.
+His or her partner might want to get CF carrier testing if and when they plan to have children.

-If you or your child is a CF carrier, you should also tell blood relatives that they could be carriers of a CF gene mutation, so that they and their partners can decide if they would like to be tested.
+CF gene mutations are shared in families.
+Because of this, you should tell your blood relatives that they could be carriers of a CF gene mutation, so that they and their partners can decide if they would like to be tested.

 The CF Foundation’s fact sheet “My Baby Is a CF Carrier” explains what it means to be a carrier of a CF gene mutation.